marcelocmachado/BrazilianFootball/README.md

 In 2003 and 2004, 24 teams played the First Division.
 The objective after those years was to adopt the same format as most European leagues, such as the Premier League (England), La Liga (Spain), Serie A (Italy) and the Ligue 1 (France), with 20 teams participating.
 2005 was a transitional year - with 22 teams - and finally, from 2006 until today, the tournament has 20 teams.
 Since not all clubs have same amount of games played in the First Division tournament - some got relegated and some were promoted to the First Division after 2003 - we have to find out the total number of games played to help us on further analysis.

-The following table shows the teams with the most appearences in the First Division.
+The table below shows the teams with the most appearences in the First Division.

 |    |    **Team**   | **Appearences** |